Field theories of active particle systems and their entropy production: #1

 As in the previous section, the logarithmic term is \emph{a priori} unaffected by any of the permutations, because being based on the propagator it is invariant under any permutations among the $\yvec_i$ and among the $\xvec_i$.
 However, the same argument as in the previous section applies to all terms that the logarithm is comprised of, namely that in each one which demands $\yvec_i$ to be arbitrarily close to $\xvec_j$, this needs to be enforced by a $\delta$-function in the kernel, as it otherwise happens only with vanishing measure.
 All terms entering the logarithm make this demand in $N-1$ of $N$ pairs of $\yvec_i$ and $\xvec_j$, as $h(\yvec_k,\yvec_{\ell};\xvec_i,\xvec_j; t'-t)$ is $\delta$-like in $\yvec_{\ell}-\xvec_j$.
 What remains of the logarithm in \Eref{def_entropyProductionDensity_indistinguishable_interacting1} is therefore

 with the terms in $\ldots$ vanishing as some of the proximities are not enforced.
 After dividing out $\prod^N_\ell g_\ell/\Bg_\ell$ from the argument of the logarithm, the resulting expression for $\entropyProductionDensity^{(N)}(\xvec_1,\ldots,\xvec_N)$ in \Eref{def_entropyProductionDensity_indistinguishableN} is identical to that for distinguishable particles, \Eref{entropyProductionDensity_interacting_distinguishable_initial}.
 The factor of $1/N!$ in \Eref{entropy_production_indistinguishableN}, and the factorial factors produced by marginalisation, \Eref{marginalisation_densityN}, further simplify the total entropy production.
-Moreover, since the functions $g$, $f$ and $h$ are the same for all particles, the resulting expressions simplify considerably.
+Moreover, since the functions $g$, $f$ and $h$ are the same for all particles, the resulting expressions are not as cluttered with running indeces as their distinguishable counterparts, \eg \Erefs{entropyProductionDensity_interacting_distinguishable_ij} and \eref{entropyProductionDensity_interacting_distinguishable_ijk}.

 Focussing firstly on the overall structure, using $\entropyProductionDensity^{(N)}(\xvec_1,\ldots,\xvec_N)$ in \Eref{entropy_production_indistinguishableN_as_density} with the same simplifications as carried out on \Eref{entropyProductionDensity_interacting_distinguishable_initial} via \Eref{entropyProduction_interacting_distinguishable_sum} to \Eref{entropyProductionDensity_interacting_distinguishable_ijk} in the case of distinguishable particles gives, for indistinguishable particles,